-HYDRAULIC POWER UNIT: The motor, pump and reservoir assembly.
+HYDRAULIC POWER UNIT: The motor, pump, and reservoir assembly.
 (Most hydraulic power units come with the control panel attached and motor pump pre-wired to the control panel.)

-INTERLOCK: An integral electro/mechanical device that prevents access gates or doors from opening when the carriage is not present and prevents lift from operating if a gate door is open.
+INTERLOCK: An integral electro/mechanical device that prevents access gates or doors from opening when the carriage is not present and prevents the lift from operating if a gate door is open.

 INTERMEDIATE STOP: Any access level between the lowest level and highest level that the lift will service.